Read Time:3 Minute, 3 Second

 Two lifelong friends find themselves at an impasse when one abruptly ends their relationship, with alarming consequences for both of them.

 Don’t miss your favorite movie moments because you have to pee or need a snack.
 Use the RunPee app (Androidor iPhone) when you go to the movies.
-We have Peetimes for all wide release films every week, including Guardians of the Galaxy: Volume III, Super Mario Bros.
-Movie, and coming soon Fast X, and The Little Mermaid 2023.
+We have Peetimes for all wide release films every week, including Godzilla: Minus One, Napoleon, The Hunger Games: The Ballad of Songbirds and Snakes and coming soon Aquaman and the Lost Kingdom and many others.
 We have literally thousands of Peetimes—from classic movies through today's blockbusters.
 You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee.

 If there's a new film out there, we've got your bladder covered.